bUnit-dev/bUnit/docs/site/docs/getting-started/writing-csharp-tests.md

 # Writing Tests in C# for Blazor Components

-Testing Blazor components is a little different from testing regular C# classes: Blazor components are *rendered*, they have the *Blazor component life cycle*, during which we can *provide input* to them and where they *produce output*.
+Testing Blazor components is a little different from testing regular C# classes: Blazor components are *rendered*; they have the *Blazor component life cycle* during which we can *provide input* to them and they can *produce output*.

-Use **bUnit** to render the component under test, pass in it's parameters, inject required services, and access the rendered component instance and the markup it has produced.
+Use **bUnit** to render the component under test, pass in its parameters, inject required services, and access the rendered component instance and the markup it has produced.

-Rendering a component happens through bUnit's <xref:Bunit.TestContext>, and the result of the rendering, a <xref:Bunit.IRenderedComponent`1>, provides access to the component instance, and the markup produced by the component.
+Rendering a component happens through bUnit's <xref:Bunit.TestContext>.
+The result of the rendering - a <xref:Bunit.IRenderedComponent`1> - provides access to the component instance and the markup produced by the component.

 ## Creating a Basic Test

-This is a simple example, that tests the following `<HelloWorld>` component:
+This is a simple example that tests the following `<HelloWorld>` component:

 [!code-cshtml[HelloWorld.razor](../../../samples/components/HelloWorld.razor)]